dotnet/runtime/src/mono/wasm/threads.md

 ## Building ##

-Build with `/p:WasmEnableThreads=true`
+Build with `/p:WasmEnableThreads=true` to enable support for multi-threading.

-**TODO**: Have two options - one for limited threading support for the runtime internals, and another to fully enable threading for user apps.
+Build with `/p:WasmEnablePerfTracing=true` to enable support for EventPipe diagnostics - this enabled threading, but only for "internal" utility threads.
+User code is not allowed to start threads.

+Do not combine these options, just turn on one or the other.

 ## Libraries feature defines ##

-We use the `FeatureWasmThreads` property in the libraries projects to conditionallyie define `FEATURE_WASM_THREADS` which is used to affect how the libraries are built for the multi-threaded runtime.
+We use the `FeatureWasmThreads` property in the libraries projects to conditionally define `FEATURE_WASM_THREADS` which is used to affect how the libraries are built for the multi-threaded runtime.

-**TODO** add a separate feature property for WebAssembly EventPipe diagnostics.
+We use the `FeatureWasmPerfTracing` property in the libraries projects to conditionally define `FEATURE_WASM_PERFTRACING` which is used to affect how the libraries are built for a runtime that is single-threaded for users, but internally can use multithreading for EventPipe diagnostics.

 ### Ref asssemblies ###